timescale/docs/timescaledb/overview/faq.md

 # FAQ

 ## What is TimescaleDB?
+TimescaleDB is an open-source relational database for time-series.
+Developers often tell us that TimescaleDB is "PostgreSQL with super-powers."
 TimescaleDB is the only open source time-series database that supports full SQL.
 Optimized for fast ingest and complex queries, TimescaleDB is easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.
 In particular, this makes TimescaleDB an ideal candidate for operational analytics.

-TimescaleDB Open Source is distributed under the Apache 2.0 license.
+## Why is time-series data important?
+At Timescale, we are dedicated to serving developers worldwide, enabling them to build exceptional data-driven products that measure everything that
+matters: software applications, industrial equipment, financial markets, blockchain activity, consumer behavior, machine learning models, climate change, and more.
+Analyzing this data across the time dimension ("time-series data") enables developers to understand what is happening right now, how that is changing, and why that is changing.

+This might be measuring the temperature and humidity of soil, to help farmers combat climate change.
+Or measuring flight data to predict landing and arrival times for airlines and travelers.
+Or tracking every action that a user takes in an application, and the performance of the infrastructure underlying that application, to help resolve support issues and increase customer happiness.
+But these are just a few of the thousands of different ways developers are using time-series data to measure everything that matters today.

 ## Why build another time-series database?
 Time-series data is cropping up in more and more places: monitoring and DevOps,